14 min read

 There are too many screen-based controls and not enough physical knobs.
 There isn't even a volume knob for the sound system, you have to tap a slider instead.
 All the HVAC controls are in a screen, so sometimes you have to take your eyes off the road to adjust the vents or temperature.

-Thanks to its cavernous size and tons of windows, it's louder inside while driving than most EVs, with a good deal of road and tire noise.
-At freeway speeds you have to turn the stereo up to hear most songs.
-It's still quieter than a gasoline minivan but not as silent as most EVs typically are.
+Thanks to its cavernous size and tons of windows, it is louder inside while driving than most EVs, with a good deal of road and tire noise.
+At freeway speeds I have to turn the stereo up to hear music.
+It's probably still quieter than a gasoline minivan but nowhere near as silent as most EVs are.

-The battery size is small, but we'll still use this for camping and road trips since I've learned it possible to drive pretty much anywhere with it already.
-I suspect whenever we do camping trips in this we'll be in vacation mode and not trying to get to a destination ASAP, so more frequent charging won't be much of a problem.
+The battery size is small, but we'll still use this for camping and summer road trips since this journey taught me it’s possible to drive pretty much anywhere with it and you can almost fit a queen-sized mattress in the back with the seats down.
+I suspect whenever we do camping trips in this we'll be in vacation mode anyway and not trying to get to a destination as fast as possible, so frequent charge stops won't be a problem.

 Overall, I'm really happy with the purchase, though I know it's probably due to the newness of it all.
 In 6-12 months I might write another review post here after I get a lot more experience with it in the real world, but so far, it's been great.